 Exercise is a great way to help alleviate some of the symptoms associated with arthritis, but unfortunately, traditional exercise is often a high-impact activity, which can exacerbate the pain and damage.
 But don’t worry, hydrotherapy is here to save the day!

-Hydrotherapy is a technique by which dogs are encouraged to exercise while immersed in a pool of water.
-The water’s buoyancy helps to reduce the stress on your dog’s joints, while the water’s resistance helps make the exercise more challenging, and therefore beneficial.
+Hydrotherapy is a technique by which dogs are encouraged to exercise while immersed in a pool of heated water.
+The water’s buoyancy — and the buoyancy aids often used alongside the treatment — helps to reduce the stress on your dog’s joints, while the water’s resistance helps make the exercise more challenging, and therefore beneficial.
+Pulsated water massage (like your shower head, but fancy) is also commonly used in hydrotherapy.

 Hydrotherapy is usually carried out with the assistance of a physical therapist, but if your dog is capable of swimming safely (and your vet finds the idea acceptable), you can also try to get your dog some low-impact exercise on your own.